-It’s been a challenging year, but with Solano County’s safety rating continuing to improve, the annual Benicia Art Walk is finally happening!
+It’s been a challenging year, but the annual Benicia Art Walk is finally happening!

 October 10th, 1 pm to 5 pm